-And of course it just so happens that two of the most exciting and pivotal projects in the recent history of Buffalo were conceived and are beginning to appear at the same time - Artspace and Performing Arts HS - sort of sister projects that present a unique promise of re-establising the City's near East side.
+It so happens that two of the most exciting and pivotal projects in the recent history of Buffalo were conceived and are beginning to appear at the same time - Artspace and Performing Arts HS - sort of sister projects that present a unique promise of re-establishing the City's near East side.
 One near Coe Place and the other across from my spot in Cold Springs, just a few blocks apart.

-The City's Preservation Board has already agreed to help block the demolition of 28 Coe Place - will work very hard with anyone who has a plan, probably about 30-40K in financing to turn the place around.
+The City's Preservation Board has already agreed to help block the demolition of 28 Coe Place.
+I'll work very hard with anyone who has a plan, probably about 30-40K in financing to turn the place around.
 Let me know.
-Will do all that I can to get you in there if you want to become a resident of this community that is poised to thrive by the time Artspace opens next year.

-Geoff Kelly has a nice piece about Tuesday's action on Coe Place in the most recent issue of Artvoice that seems to be appropriately called, Sleeper Cell!
+Geoff Kelly has a nice piece about Tuesday's action on Coe Place in the most recent issue of Artvoice called, Sleeper Cell!
 Mark Odien, from WNYmedia.net dropped by after midnight for an interview.
-Here's his post and the Youtube video - very nice piece Mark.
+Here's his post and the Youtube video - very cool Mark.
 Thanks.
-And Gabe got Chained to Coe up over at BuffaloRising.
+Gabe has Chained to Coe up over at BuffaloRising.

 The important thing now is to find someone who wants to make 28 Coe Place home.
 Stop by and take a look!

-Oh and thank you to everyone who stopped by to say hello the other nite.
-Nice socks for my toes, spicey cider from Coe Place neighbors, awesome clam chowder from the Sonic Cafe and mozarella sticks from BK - didn't know.
-Total yum...
+Thank you to everyone who stopped by to say hello the other night.
+Nice socks for my toes, spicy cider from Coe Place neighbors, awesome clam chowder from the Sonic Cafe and mozzarella sticks from BK.

 Will stay with this one...